Repost from Realty 411 Guide:

 Ledgers, Lawyers, & Liquidity

 Who better to ask about legal protections from real estate fraud than America’s top legal eagle?
 The Boesch Law Group in Los Angeles, CA has been ranked one of the top 2% of law firms in the nation.
 The Boesch Law Group, and founder, Philip W. Boesch Jr. have been involved in landmark cases including the Michael Jackson wrongful death case.
-He won the “Number One Judgment in the Nation”, in the Anna Nicole Smith case, and he and his firm have achieved unmatched success in business and commercial litigation.
+He won the “Number One Judgment in the Nation”, in the Anna Nicole Smith case, and he and his firm have achieved unmatched success in business and commercial litigation as well as a top California wrongful death lawyer.
 The firm has successfully handled many challenging and complex real estate problems.

 In an exclusive interview, Philip Boesch pointed to “under-performing assets” as the number one underlying issue in many of the legal cases being brought to the firm.